Payroll in India: A Comprehensive Guide

 Full-time Employees

-Full-time employment is the most common type in India.
+In our years of managing payroll for global companies, we've found that full-time employment is the most common type.
 Key characteristics of processing payroll for full-time employees include:

-• Benefits: Entitled to various benefits such as paid leave, superannuation payments, parental leave, and health insurance.
+• Entitled to benefits like paid leave, superannuation payments, parental leave, and health insurance

-• Statutory deductions: Employers must deduct and remit Provident Fund (PF), Employee State Insurance (ESI), and Professional Tax.
+• Subject to statutory deductions: Provident Fund (PF), Employee State Insurance (ESI), and Professional Tax

-• Income Tax: Employers are responsible for Tax Deducted at Source (TDS) from employee salaries.
+• Employers responsible for Tax Deducted at Source (TDS) from salaries

-3. Compliance with labor laws regarding working hours, overtime, and leave
+• Compliance with labor laws on working hours, overtime, and leave

 Contractors